scala/scala3/docs/docs/usage/scala3doc/index.md

 We would love to have your feedback on what you think would be good in order to render the documentation you want!
 Perhaps you would like to render method definitions or members?
+Do you want to have runnable code samples?
 Let us know by filing [issues](https://github.com/lampepfl/dotty/issues/new)!